HarcourtsAcademy/grav-ha-user/pages/02.courses/04.auction/05.auction-programme/auction-program.md

 ---

-The exclusive Harcourts Auction Programme provides real estate professionals with the necessary skills, knowledge and resources to enable them to list and sell property using the Auction method of marketing.
+The exclusive Harcourts Auction Program provides real estate professionals with the necessary skills, knowledge and resources to enable them to list and sell property using the Auction method of marketing.

 ===